Private members-only forum

 I have been claiming the home office deduction for seven years as a self-employed graphic designer and have been audited once, so I can share what actually matters from a practical standpoint.
 The two fundamental requirements are regular and exclusive use, and principal place of business.
 Your home office space must be used regularly for business and it must be used exclusively for business.
 That spare bedroom where you also keep a guest bed does not qualify.

 You have two methods to calculate the deduction.
 The simplified method allows you to deduct 5 dollars per square foot of your home office, up to a maximum of 300 square feet, giving you a maximum deduction of 1,500 dollars.
 No record-keeping of actual expenses is required.
-The regular method requires you to calculate the percentage of your home used for business and apply that percentage to actual expenses including mortgage interest, property taxes, utilities, insurance, repairs, and depreciation.
+The regular method requires you to calculate the percentage of your home used for business and apply that percentage to actual expenses including mortgage interest, property taxes, utilities, insurance from what I've heard, repairs, and depreciation.

 The regular method usually produces a larger deduction but comes with two catches.
 First, you need meticulous records of all home expenses.
 Second, the depreciation component creates a depreciation recapture issue when you sell your home.
 The portion of your home used as an office does not qualify for the Section 121 exclusion on the depreciated amount.
 This means you could owe capital gains tax on the depreciation you claimed even if your overall home sale gain is below the 250,000 or 500,000 dollar exclusion threshold.